 - Plastic wash tub

 - Metal measuring cup

-- Cotton fabric
+- Cotton or linen fabric

 - Soda ash

 Can I ice dye without soda ash?